God Never Abandons You

 You know you should witness more, but you don’t.

 You know you should be kinder, but you aren’t.

 You know you shouldn’t look at this or watch that, yet you do.

-The list can go on for miles if you assess yourself with detached exactness.
-It is a dangerous one.
-It is so to make it all about you.
+The charges against you can seem to go on for miles if you assess yourself with detached exactness.
+It is a dangerous list.
+It is so easy to take that long rap sheet and make it all about you.
 It is tempting to be dragged down by guilt, shame, and your own failure.
-It seems right to let the blackness of sin define you at times.
+It can feel fair and just to let the blackness of sin define you at times.
 You feel like God has had just about enough of your nonsense and is done with you!

 This is where being consistently honest is so important in your life.
-The Gospel freed you from that list of charges.
-Jesus never sees you the way you see you, if you are in Him.
+The Gospel freed you from the burden of those charges.
+Jesus never sees you the way you see you.
 Your standing before God is based entirely on Jesus and His Cross – that is wonderful news.
-It means: